netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_nitro_request_module.rst

         *(str)*
       -
       - The authentication token provided by the ``mas_login`` operation.
-It is required when issuing Nitro API calls through a MAS proxy.
+It is required when issuing Nitro API calls through a Citrix ADM proxy.
     * - nitro_pass

         *(str)*
       -
-      - The password with which to authenticate to the Netscaler node.
+      - The password with which to authenticate to the Citrix ADC node.
     * - nitro_protocol

         *(str)*